Vivian E. Browne

 Vivian E. Browne (April 26, 1929–July 23, 1993) was an American artist.
-Born in Laurel, Florida, Browne was mostly known for her African-American protest paintings, and linking abstraction to nature.
-She has received multiple awards for her work, been an activist, professor and a founder of many galleries.
-According to her mother, Browne died at 64 from bladder cancer.
+Born in Laurel, Florida, Browne was mostly known for her painting series called Little Men and her Africa series.
+She is also known for linking abstraction to nature in her tree paintings and in a series of abstract works made with layers of silk that were influenced by her travels to China.
+She was an activist, professor, and received multiple awards for her work.
+According to her mother, Browne died at age 64 from bladder cancer.

 Biography

 Vivian Browne was born in Laurel, Florida, on April 26, 1929.
-She spent most of her life in New York City and Kern County, California.
+She spent most of her life in South Jamaica, Queens in New York City and Kern County, California.
 She received her Bachelor of Science in 1950 from Hunter College, New York, NY and a Master of Fine Arts from Hunter College in 1959.
 Her early painting career was fostered by a scholarship from the New School for Social Research, and a Huntington Hartford Foundation fellowship in 1964 and a fellowship with the MacDowell Colony.

 She was invested in her travels across Europe and Africa, also studying at the University of Ibadan in Nigeria in 1972.
 Browne worked at Rutgers University in Newark from 1971 to 1992 as a faculty member of the Arts and Sciences department while continuing as an artist in her own right with shows across the country.

 Career

-Browne had multiple solo exhibitions at SoHo 20 Gallery during her lifetime, as well as exhibitions at the Bronx Museum, University of California, Santa Cruz and Western Michigan University.
-She also showed at MoMA PS1's space in the Clocktower Gallery in 1986.